Pharrell and Ellen DeGeneres Address Kim Burrell's Anti-Gay Comments

-"I don't want anyone to feel hurt because they're different"
+"I don't want anyone to feel hurt because they're different"+ READ ARTICLE

 After footage of gospel singer Kim Burrell’s use of the word “perverted” in reference to gay people and “the homosexual spirit” during a video of a sermon that surfaced last week, people wondered whether or not she would still appear on The Ellen DeGeneres Show, where she was slated to perform the song “I’ve Seen a Victory” from the film Hidden Figures alongside Pharrell.